-If you see a Delta Dental participating dentist, this provider will file all claims for you directly with Delta Dental, the administrator for the Plan's dental coverage.
-Delta Dental will pay the participating providers directly.
+When you see a participating Delta Dental provider, this provider will file all claims for you directly with Delta Dental, the administrator for the Plan's dental coverage.
+Delta Dental will pay the participating Delta Dental providers directly.

 You have to file a claim when you receive care from dentists or other providers or facilities not in the Plan's participating dental provider network.
-You can obtain a claim form by visiting Delta Dental's web site at www.deltadentalins.com/32bj.
-Here is what you need to know when you file a dental claim when you do not use a Delta Dental participating dentist:
+You can obtain a claim form by visiting Delta Dental's web site at www.deltadentalins.com.
+Here is what you need to know when you file a dental claim when you do not use a participating dental provider: